 Seattle University is committed to supporting a research community of the highest integrity, especially with regard to the collegial, professional and ethical process of conducting research.
 To help promote research integrity, this policy issued by the Office of the Provost defines (a) “Research Misconduct,” (b) the steps for making an allegation of Research Misconduct, (c) the steps for examining and acting on such allegations and (d) the efforts the University will make to foster responsible conduct and provide training intended to prevent Research Misconduct.
 For more information, please review the policy and the procedure for reporting such allegations (both updated Feb.
 2017):

 For information about general policies and guidelines for SU faculty, please see the SU Faculty Handbook.

 For information about research supported through the Office of Sponsored Projects, please see their website and accompanying policies.

 The Office of Human Research Protections (OHRP) is the Federal authority that issue guidance on the welfare and protections of individuals involved in human subjects research.

 The Federal Policy for the Protection of Human Subjects, known as the Common Rule, establishes regulations for all research involving human subject participants.
 OHRP within the Dept. of Health and Human Services retains general jurisdiction over these matters.

-Institutions receiving funds from any of the above departments/agencies must establish institutional review boards to review and monitor all funded human subject research.
+Institutions receiving Federal funds must have an Institutional Review Board (IRB) to review and monitor all funded human subject research.
 Additionally, institutions must submit periodic letters of assurance to the Federal government indicating compliance with the regulations.
-Seattle University’s Federalwide Assurance (on file with HHS) commits the University to abide by the Common Rule regulations.
-Moreover, Seattle University has assured the Federal government that it will review all research proposals involving human subjects regardless of whether they are funded.
+Seattle University’s Federalwide Assurance ((FWA, on file with HHS) commits the University to abide by the Common Rule for all federally funded research.